 You can also record things you are grateful for.
 Small things or large things that make you smile.
 Once they are written down, you will be able to look back at all the good things that happened and hopefully be a little more able to put things into perspective.

 11. Realize money is a tool and nothing more.

 Money can take you many places good and evil.
 Throughout your money travels, make sure you remember that you are the driver and not just a passenger along for the ride.

 Make sure you use the money to build the things that align with your goals—using money to achieve what you really want, buying a house, travelling or allowing part-time work.
-These and many other things are far more positive uses for your money and likely to lead to far more happiness than mindless spending on stuff.
+These and many other things are far more positive uses for your money and likely to lead to more happiness than mindless spending.

 If you use money as a tool to achieve your most significant goals, you will find looking after it much less time-consuming.
 It might even be fun to see how managing your money is getting you closer to your targets.

 12. Get some help improving your money mindset